marypiper/WIB_scRNA-seq/lessons/SC_clustering_analysis.md

 _Image credit: [Seurat - Guided Clustering Tutorial](https://satijalab.org/seurat/v3.0/pbmc3k_tutorial.html)_

 > **NOTE:** Seurat has just incorporated the `sctransform` tool for better normalization, scaling, and finding of variable genes.
 There is a new [vignette](https://satijalab.org/seurat/v3.0/sctransform_vignette.html) and [preprint](https://www.biorxiv.org/content/biorxiv/early/2019/03/18/576827.full.pdf) available to explore this new methodology.
-If using `sctransform`, there is no need to regress out number of UMIs as it is corrected for in the funciton.

 At this point in the workflow, we can either: